Simple Homemade Nutella

 - 3 tablespoons cocoa powder

-- 6 ounces semi-sweet chocolate (bars work best)
+- 6 ounces semi-sweet chocolate (bars or discs work best)

 - 1 tablespoon oil (see notes)